 Some of the dishes are made every, like the most famous tonnarelli cacio e pepe with Pecorino Romano cheese and black pepper, spaghetti alla carbonara, bucatini all’amatriciana or saltimbocca alla romana, veal scallops cooked with cured meat and sage on top.

-I ordered tonnarelli cacio e pepe because it’s one of my favourite dishes and even though very traditional and apparently easy to make, I found not everywhere in Rome they make it properly, either cheating with the cheese or just not following the right recipe.
+I ordered tonnarelli cacio e pepe because it’s one of my favorite dishes and even though very traditional and apparently easy to make, I found not everywhere in Rome they make it properly, either cheating with the cheese or just not following the right recipe.
 As expected, at Felice a Testaccio the cacio e pepe is outstanding.
-The waiter brings it to the table and mix it in front of you for the last creamy touch.
+The waiter brings it to the table and mixes it in front of you for the last creamy touch.
 A very generous amount of high-quality Pecorino and black pepper do the trick, and what you get is a lip-smacking Roman culinary experience.

 My husband loved his roasted lamb with potatoes, perfectly cooked in the oven, and my parents merrily tucked into their saltimbocca alla romana and bucatini all’amatriciana, thick spaghetti served al dente in a juicy tomato sauce with guanciale cured meat.